pranavAL/InvRL_Auto-Evaluate/README.md

 conda env create -f environment.yml conda activate myenv
 ```
+⚠️**WARNING**⚠️

-⚠️**WARNING**⚠️ All code should run within the specified virtual environment as created above, considering the strict requirements of Vortex.
+All code should run within the specified virtual environment as created above, considering the strict requirements of Vortex.
 No further packages are required to be installed.

 ## System Requirements
+* OS - Windows 10
+* GPU - NVIDIA GeForce GTX 1050 Ti
+* NVIDIA Driver - 457.49
+* CUDA Version - 11.1

+🔴**IMPORTANT**❗🔴

+These are strict requirements.
+Vortex tools used in this project is not supported on Linux and its graphics is currently tested only on the above configurations.